fairtracks/fairtracks_standard/README.md

 # FAIRtracks - metadata standard for genomic tracks

-FAIRtracks has been developed through the ELIXIR implementation study: "FAIRification of genomic tracks", as a minimal standard for genomic track metadata.
+FAIRtracks has been developed through the ELIXIR implementation study: "FAIRification of Genomic Tracks", as a minimal standard for genomic track metadata.
 More to come about this...

 ## Making changes
 There is an inherent order to the different types of files in this repo, and making (or suggesting)